Rachid-Koucha/crtn/README.md

 resume any other coroutine.
 When resumed, the producer suspends itself if the read pointer is not equal to the write one.

+No semaphore is needed as the coroutines run concurrently but not in parallel.
 ```c
 #include <errno.h>
 #include <stdio.h>